River (Bishop Briggs song)

-"River" is a song by British singer-songwriter Bishop Briggs, released on 22 January 2016 through Teleport Records and Island Records.
+"River" is a song by English singer-songwriter Bishop Briggs, released on 22 January 2016 through Teleport Records and Island Records.
 Initially, it was released on the artist's SoundCloud.
 It is the second single released on Briggs's debut album Church of Scars.
+In May 2016, it was incorporated into the official soundtrack album for MTV's Scream Season 2, appearing throughout the season, and re-released with Scream: Music from Season Two on July 29, 2016, under Island Records.

 The song became a hit and reached top 10 on three different Billboard charts as well as number one on the Spotify US Viral 50.

 Background

 The song is about a strained relationship that is on the edge of failure.
 Bishop Briggs stated that the lyrics of the song “was all about the tension…My hope with that song is it makes people feel empowered [to] take things into their own hands.
 I always have the visual, especially when I was writing it, to go up to someone's face and egg them on, and ask them to push you to your limits.
 I think there is something strong and exciting about that."